-We serve American style home cooked meals at Grace Homes.
-All meals are prepared by the staff of Grace Homes on site including daily fresh baked bread, fresh fruit and vegetables.
+We serve familiar, American style home cooked meals at Grace Homes.
+All meals are prepared by the staff of Grace Homes on site.
+Our daily menu includes organic bread, fresh fruit and vegetables.
 Every Friday night is fish dinner.
 We serve organic tomatoes and fresh herbs from our on-site garden in the summer and early fall.

 Our residents exercise daily in the morning.
 Our staff leads group exercise class including light weightlifting, cardio, strength and balance training.
 Indoor and outdoor walks are also provided for our residents who need additional exercise and fresh air.

 November through March residents receive 15 minutes of Light-box therapy to help boost their mood and increase their vitamin D levels.
 The rest of the year they go outside every day possible for natural sunlight.